-8) Was anything unexpectedly included or not included in our stay?
+8) Was anything unexpectedly included or not included?

 Wifi is not included, which, as travel bloggers, is very annoying.
 You can pay extra for wifi (we did) but you cannot get access in your room or by the pool (big fail).
 When we’re on vacation we like being able to read the news and blogs by the pool – we can’t do that here.

 The only place to access wifi is in the main lobby, which really sucks.
 We can’t leave Baby B alone in the room when he sleeps (which is typically when we get our online work done), so we have to dedicate lobby time just to check our emails.